agent6/SpikePrime2025FLL/README.md

   - Typical use: raising or rotating a right-side tower/attachment.

 - `right_attachment_down(degrees, speed)`
-  - Runs the right attachment motor on `port.B` for `degrees` encoder degrees in the **down** direction.
+  - Moves the right attachment motor on `port.B` in the **down** direction using encoder feedback.
-  - Internally uses negative degrees to reverse the motion.
+  - Uses a loop and negative speed to reverse the motion until the requested degrees are reached.
   - Typical use: lowering or returning a right-side tower/attachment to its starting position.

 ---